Transparent dark purple Travel Guide by Insurte logo

 Financial requirements for studying abroad in the Netherlands

-To live and study in the Netherlands, you will need to show proof that you can sustain yourself financially.
+To live and study in the Netherlands, you need to show proof that you can sustain yourself financially.

 The amount of income required changes annually, but you can find the most recent numbers here.
-For a quick snapshot, from January 1, 2025 to December 31, 2025, the required minimum monthly income was €1,094.12 for students in higher professional education (HBO) or university and €898.48 for students in secondary education or secondary vocational education (MBO).
-Check the official website as the amounts are adjusted annually.
+For a quick snapshot from January 1, 2026 to December 31, 2026, the required minimum monthly income was €1,130.77 for students in higher professional education (HBO) or university and €928.58 for students in secondary education or secondary vocational education (MBO).
+Check the official website, as the amounts are adjusted annually.

 Each year you study abroad in the Netherlands, you will need to show that you have the financial means to sustain yourself for the entire year.
 This is done by filling out a form.